matiasvlevi/electronics-workshops-doc/docs/digitalio.md

 :::

-Digital signals are either `0` or `1`, the Arduino Uno has 14 digital pins.
+Digital signals are either `0` or `1`, the Arduino Uno has a total of 14 digital pins.

+The first example demonstrates how to blink a LED. \
-We'll cover how to blink an LED, and read if a button was pressed.
+The second example demonstrates how to read a button's state.

 \noindent
 \begin{minipage}[t]{0.35\textwidth}